rajlaxman2000/DataScience/README.md

 # DataScience
-This repository will be my work on Data Science course offered bu Course Era with John Hopkins University.
+This repository will be my work on Data Science course offered by Course Era with John Hopkins University.